blocknative/web3-onboard/packages/core/README.md

 A string or an object that defines the color theme web3-onboard will render the components.
 Define a custom or predefined theme for Web3Onboard using either:

-- BuiltInThemes: ['default', 'dark', 'light', 'system']
+- Native themes available: 'default', 'dark', 'light', 'system'
-- ThemingMap object to create a totally custom theme
+- `ThemingMap` object to create a totally custom theme - see below for the typing

 Note: `system` will default to the theme set by the users system.